What is Bone Broth?

 So what is bone broth?
 It’s a mineral rich soup – with plenty of gelatin and collagen.
 It’s good for your gut and for digestion.
 It can also help with joint pain, thyroid issues and can help remove toxins.
 Here’s a good breakdown for why you should drink this stuff.

+You can make many types of bone broth: Chicken, Fish, Lamb, Goat, Beef.
 For this particular bone broth recipe, I used beef marrow bones.
 Marrow bones are delicious and make your broth a beautiful and rich dark brown color.
 Grassfed beef marrow bones are more expensive than regular grassfed beef soup bones; use what you can get your hands on and as long as the bones are grassfed, you’ll see benefits.
 I cook my beef bones for awhile (45 hours) and add water to the crock pot as the broth is cooking.
 I make sure the water level is slightly above the bones – I don’t add too much because I like a concentrated broth.
 That way, I can drink a little and get a lot of benefit.
 I’ll say though – in the winter, I don’t mind drinking a lot of this stuff.

 When you make this broth, you should first parboil the bones.
 Don’t skip this step.
 By boiling your bones (with a little white wine – a tip from my godmother, Mailan), you’ll remove or reduce impurities and scum from the broth.
 You’ll also remove some of that bone smell.
 Dump out the water, rinse your bones and put them in your slow cooker.
 Add any spices or vegetable scraps and then pour enough water to barely cover the bones.
-I set my beef marrow bones in my crock pot and cooked on low for about 45 hours (you can do anywhere from 10 hours to let’s say 48 hours).
+I set my beef marrow bones in my slow cooker and cooked on low for about 45 hours (you can do anywhere from 10 hours to let’s say 48 hours).
 Occasionally check on your broth and if the water level goes below the bones, just add a little more water.
 Strain your broth, put it in a container and let it cool.
 Then put it in the fridge for several hours.

 When you take it out of the fridge, you’ll notice a layer of fat on top.